 The last thing anyone wants is spending hours commuting to work each day.
 Pennsylvania’s average commute time of 25.7 minutes (or 51.4 minutes a day) is just slightly higher than the national average of 25.1 minutes.

-A small percentage (2.86 percent) of unlucky Pennsylvanians have a super commute of more than 90 minutes (or three hours) a day.
+A small percentage (2.86 percent) of unlucky Pennsylvanians have a super commute of more than 90 minutes (or an hour and a half) a day.

 How do you commute each day?
 The majority of people (76.2 percent) in Pennsylvania drive alone to work, though a small number also carpool or use public transit.